top of page

 championing the musical artistry of women

-Whistling Hens was founded by soprano Jennifer Piazza-Pick and clarinetist Natalie Groom to perform and commission music by women composers and create a financially and artistically equitable future for women in music.
-The duo hatched at the centennial of a quote by a male music critic who said of Lili Boulanger in 1918, "women composers are at best whistling hens.”
-From 2018 to 2022, Whistling Hens has commissioned twelve works, seven transcriptions, and a women composer coloring book, as well as given fifteen premieres.
+Whistling Hens® was founded by soprano Jennifer Piazza-Pick and clarinetist Natalie Groom to perform and commission music by women composers to create a financially and artistically equitable future for women in music.
+The duo’s name was plucked from a quote by a male music critic who wrote in the New York Times in 1918, “women composers are at best whistling hens.”

-When Whistling Hens isn’t busy dismantling the patriarchy in the arts, they are watching reruns of The Golden Girls, infusing a love for diversity in their students’ curricular tracts, and thinking of fun punchlines to “Why did the chicken cross the road?”
-Learn more at whistlinghens.com.
+When Whistling Hens isn’t busy dismantling the patriarchy in the arts, they are watching reruns of The Golden Girls and thinking of fun punchlines to “Why did the chicken cross the road?”
+Subscribe to the coopie newsletter to stay in the coop.

 bottom of page